Home › Sources & last-checked dates

 Sources & last-checked dates

-Every fact in this guide traces to an official, authoritative source — and we re-check them regularly, posting any updates here with dates.
+Every fact in this guide traces to an official, authoritative source, and every page shows the date it was last checked.

 How we check our facts

 Every figure and recommendation in *Not Born Yesterday* comes from a government agency, a recognized standards body, or a respected security source — never from a company paying to be included.
-We re-verify them on a regular schedule and update the date below when we do.
+Each page is dated so you can see when it was last checked.

 The main sources we rely on